Septic Tank Installations from expert installers. Get in touch for a Free Quotation.

 Soakaway or Drainage Field Design

 Then you need to consider the design of the soakaway or method of discharge.
-Please see our Soakaway section.
+Please see our blog on Drainage Fields.

 Then it’s onto the installation.
 If at this point you choose to get the professionals in, please get in contact.
 We would advise getting at least three quotes.
 Personally, I always judge the attitude and knowledge of the contractor as being as important as the price.
 If you still want to do it yourself my main advice would be twofold, make sure the system runs downhill and fill the tank with water before pouring on the cement.